main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

 We will build our own little JavaScript runtime from scratch, starting with compiling v8 and going from there.
-We will study Node's source code to see how it ticks inside, consider the ECMAScript spec for answers and think through the same design decisions Node authors have faced.
+We will study Node's source code to see how it ticks inside, consider the ECMAScript spec for answers and think through the same design decisions Node authors faced.
-By the end of the series, we will understand exactly how it all comes together, and we will have a fully working http server running in JavaScript that we will have built ourselves
+By the end of the series, we will understand exactly how it all comes together, and we will have a fully working HTTP server running in JavaScript that we will have built ourselves

 ## Revving up the engine